michaelcourcy/edb-kasten/readme.md

 kubectl create -f edb-hooks.yaml
 ```

-## create a bakckup policy with the hooks
+## Create a backup policy with the hooks

 Create a policy for the edb namespace: set up a location profile for export and kanister actions.